Riviera

 Minimum Wager: $5 for sports, $2 for racing.

-Other Notes: This room is decent sized and a definite improvement over the old one.
-In keeping with its theme of aging clientele, it is quiet and not very busy or crowded.
+Other Notes: This room is small and a definite improvement over the old one.
+In keeping with its theme of aging clientele, it is quiet and not busy or crowded.
 The bar behind the sports book has good beer on tap.

-Number of Tables: Eight of them.
-The Riv wants to get in on the poker craze, but they don't want it bad.
+Number of Tables: Six of them.
+The Riv wants to get in on the poker popularity, but they don't want it bad.

 Comfort of Chairs: They're nothing special.
 Not like us.
 Our moms always say we're very special.